cruzgodar/wilson/README.md

 - `interpolateCanvasToWorld([row: number, col: number]): [number, number]`: converts a point in canvas coordinates to world coordinates.
 - `interpolateWorldToCanvas([x: number, y: number]): [number, number]`: converts a point in world coordinates to canvas coordinates.
 - `destroy()`: destroys the Wilson instace, removes all event listeners, and returns the canvas div structure to its original state.
 - `replaceCanvas(): HTMLCanvasElement`: replaces the canvas element in the DOM with an exact copy (old references will be stale).
-Use this when destroying and later recreating a WilsonGPU instance (A canvas cannot have a new WebGL contexts after an old one is lost).
+Use this when destroying and later recreating a WilsonGL instance (A canvas cannot have a new WebGL contexts after an old one is lost).

 ### WilsonCPU Fields and Methods
 - `ctx`: the 2D canvas context; only available on `WilsonCPU` instances.
 - `drawFrame(image: Uint8ClampedArray)`: draws the current frame to the canvas.
 - `downloadFrame(filename: string)`: downloads the current frame as a png file.

-### WilsonGPU Fields and Methods
+### WilsonGL Fields and Methods
 - `gl`: the WebGL or WebGL2 context.
 - `drawFrame()`: draws a frame with the current shader program.
 - `downloadFrame(filename: string, drawNewFrame?: boolean)`: downloads the current frame as a png file.
 For this to work properly, a new frame must be drawn immediately before downloading.
 Setting drawNewFrame to `false` will skip this step; only use this if you are manually drawing a frame directly before calling this method.